Yelp/mrjob/docs/guides/dataproc-opts.rst

 ----------------------------

 .. mrjob-opt::
-    :config: vm_type
+    :config: instance_type
-    :switch: --vm-type
+    :switch: --instance-type
     :type: :ref:`string <data-type-string>`
     :set: dataproc
     :default: ``'n1-standard-1'``

     What sort of GCE instance(s) to use on the nodes that actually run tasks (see https://cloud.google.com/compute/docs/machine-types).
 When you run multiple
-    instances (see :mrjob-opt:`vm_type`), the master node is just coordinating the other nodes, so usually the default instance type (``n1-standard-1``) is fine, and using larger instances is wasteful.
+    instances (see :mrjob-opt:`instance_type`), the master node is just coordinating the other nodes, so usually the default instance type (``n1-standard-1``) is fine, and using larger instances is wasteful.

 .. mrjob-opt::
-    :config: vm_type_master
+    :config: instance_type_master
-    :switch: --vm-type-master
+    :switch: --instance-type-master
     :type: :ref:`string <data-type-string>`
     :set: dataproc
     :default: ``'n1-standard-1'``

-    like :mrjob-opt:`vm_type`, but only for the master Hadoop node.
+    like :mrjob-opt:`instance_type`, but only for the master Hadoop node.
     This node hosts the task tracker and HDFS, and runs tasks if there are no other nodes.
-Usually you just want to use :mrjob-opt:`vm_type`.
+Usually you just want to use :mrjob-opt:`instance_type`.

 .. mrjob-opt::
-    :config: vm_type_worker
+    :config: instance_type_worker
-    :switch: --vm-type-worker
+    :switch: --instance-type-worker
     :type: :ref:`string <data-type-string>`
     :set: dataproc
-    :default: value of :mrjob-opt:`vm_type`
+    :default: value of :mrjob-opt:`instance_type`

-    like :mrjob-opt:`vm_type`, but only for worker Hadoop nodes; these nodes run tasks and host HDFS.
-Usually you just want to use :mrjob-opt:`vm_type`.
+    like :mrjob-opt:`instance_type`, but only for worker Hadoop nodes; these nodes run tasks and host HDFS.
+Usually you just want to use :mrjob-opt:`instance_type`.

 .. mrjob-opt::
-    :config: vm_type_preemptible
+    :config: instance_type_preemptible
-    :switch: --vm-type-preemptible
+    :switch: --instance-type-preemptible
     :type: :ref:`string <data-type-string>`
     :set: dataproc
-    :default: value of :mrjob-opt:`vm_type`
+    :default: value of :mrjob-opt:`instance_type`

-    like :mrjob-opt:`vm_type`, but only for the task Hadoop nodes;
+    like :mrjob-opt:`instance_type`, but only for the task Hadoop nodes;
     these nodes run tasks but do not host HDFS.
-Usually you just want to use :mrjob-opt:`vm_type`.
+Usually you just want to use :mrjob-opt:`instance_type`.

 .. mrjob-opt::